zx2012flying/gregchung.github.io/_posts/2017-09-27-carbon_capture_utilization.md

 categories: research
 ---

-## Carbon dioxide capture
+## Carbon dioxide capture and utilization
 The rapid rise of the atmospheric concentration of CO<sub>2</sub> is impacting the climate in unusual ways.
 The International Panel on Climate Change (IPCC) estimates the overall carbon emission can be reduced by 80-90% if conventional coal-fired plants are equipped with CO<sub>2</sub> capture technology, such as adsorption-based processes.

-## Carbon dioxide utilization
-Captured CO<sub>2</sub> must be either geologically sequestered or transformed into high-value chemicals.
-Our group is using density functional theory calculations to unravel the reactive pathway of CO<sub>2</sub> transformation.
+Following the separation process, the captured CO<sub>2</sub> must be either geologically sequestered or transformed into high-value chemicals.

 Our group is working in this area to discover and design new adsorbent materials for carbon dioxide capture and utilization.